Managing Up: 4 Tips To Do It Correctly

 That might mean being forward about when you answer emails, how often or if you respond on the weekends, or anything else that might improve how you work together.

 Start Building Your Relationship Early

-You want to achieve a solid relationship with your manager, one based on trust and respect.
-Not only will that make your working relationship productive and harmonious, it will also help your manager become your ally – someone who has your back when you need a raise, a recommendation, a switch to a different team, etc.
+You want a solid relationship with your manager based on trust, constructive feedback, and respect.
+Not only will that make your working relationship productive and harmonious, but it will also help your manager become your ally – someone who has your back when you need a raise, performance reviews, a switch to a different team, etc.,